-When I ask service business owners what’s stopping them from building a great team, they have the same answer.
-They’ll tell me that everybody else is lazy.
+When we ask service business owners what’s stopping them from building a great team, they have the same answer.
+They’ll tell us everybody else is lazy.
 There’s nobody in their area who can do the job.

 Or the worst one of all, “Nobody can do the job as well as I do it.”

 That last one is a killer because it means you will always be the bottleneck in your business.
 If you think nobody else can do it, you won’t even trust anybody to give it a try.
 That means you’re stuck working in your business to the point where you burn yourself out.

 You need to find good people.
 You need a service business team that allows you to work on the business instead of in it.

 These are the four recruiting secrets that you need.